Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Discussion

+} \ac{SRQ}1 focused on evaluating the accuracy of plantar pressure and gait measurements obtained from the developed \ac{SFO} compared to a clinical reference system.
 Our findings showed that the recorded temporal parameters for the swing and cycle phases indicated significantly shorter durations when measured with the \ac{SFO} compared to the treadmill.
-However, cycle duration showed a strong correlation between both systems, whereas swing duration did not reach statistical significance ($p = .067$).
+However, cycle duration showed a strong correlation between both systems, whereas swing duration did not reach statistical significance ($p = 0.067$).
 Overall, swing duration showed the lowest accuracy among all temporal parameters, with only 60\% accuracy and notably higher standard deviations.
 This may be explained by the observation that some \ac{FSR} sensors were constantly triggered and did not return to zero during offloading, which could have impaired the correct detection of events from stance to swing.
 Although the stance phase showed no significant differences and achieved high accuracy of 96\%, the correlation between both systems was not significant.
 These inconsistencies are likely caused by differences in event detection, as the \ac{SFO} relies on \ac{FSR}-based thresholds, whereas the treadmill reference system uses ground reaction forces.
 Additionally, some triggering issues of certain \ac{FSR} sensors may have introduced inconsistent deviations in individual measurements, which could explain the reduced correlation, even though the average stance durations between both systems were similar.
 As highlighted in previous research, lower walking speeds (0.8–1.0 m/s) compared to moderate walking speeds (1.2–1.4 m/s) are associated with higher error rates in temporal parameters (e.g., stance and swing time), as well as spatial parameters (e.g., stride length)~\cite{ganguly2023accuracy}.
-As the walking speed in our experiment was relatively low (0.417 m/s) to ensure participant comfort while walking with the orthosis, this factor may have contributed to reduced accuracy in gait parameter estimation.
+As the walking speed in our experiment was relatively low (0.417 m/s) to ensure participant comfort while walking with the orthosis, this factor may have contributed to reduced accuracy in gait parameter~estimation.